Connect with others who understand.

 Talk With Others Who Understand

 Have you ever experienced an allergic reaction after eating crab or shrimp?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.